When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Dig deeper and you can choose which voice assistant gets woken if you have several installed, the amount of sidetone when making phone calls, and whether to use the on-ear detection or not.
 It worked perfectly well for me, even while moving about, so I left it on.
 Spatial audio is also on-board, but not the head tracking variety; it’s more like a wider stereo effect, which I didn’t mind, but felt it didn’t add much to my music either.

-The option to disable the touch controls also works as intended here, unlike the Fidelio T2 I reviewed earlier in the year.
+The option to disable the touch controls also works as intended here, unlike the Fidelio T2 I reviewed on 2023.
 You can’t reconfigure what different swipes or taps do, though.

 Sound quality and noise cancelling: tastefully tuned